kkerberoz/codeInterview/README.md

 # Node.js API

-Create a `.env` file in the root directory of your project.
+Create a `.env` file in the backend directory of your project.
 Add environment-specific variables on new lines in the form of `JWT_SECRET=VALUE`.
 For example: